fraktalio/fmodel-demos/domain/README.md

 fun restaurantOrderView() = View<RestaurantOrderView?, RestaurantOrderEvent?>(
     // Initial state of the [RestaurantOrderViewState] is `null`.
 It does not exist. initialState = null,
-    // Exhaustive event-sourcing handling part: for each event of type [RestaurantOrderEvent] you are going to evolve from the current state/s of the [RestaurantOrderViewState] to a new state of the [RestaurantOrderViewState]. evolve = { s, e ->
+    // Exhaustive event handler(s): for each event of type [RestaurantOrderEvent] you are going to evolve from the current state/s of the [RestaurantOrderViewState] to a new state of the [RestaurantOrderViewState]. evolve = { s, e ->
         when (e) {
             is RestaurantOrderCreatedEvent -> RestaurantOrderView(e.identifier, e.restaurantId, CREATED, e.lineItems)
-            is RestaurantOrderPreparedEvent ->
+            is RestaurantOrderPreparedEvent -> s?.copy(status = PREPARED)
-                if (s != null) RestaurantOrderView(s.id, s.restaurantId, PREPARED, s.lineItems)
-                else s
-            is RestaurantOrderErrorEvent -> s
-            null -> s // We ignore the `null` event by returning current State/s.
+            is RestaurantOrderErrorEvent -> s // We ignore the `error` event by returning current State/s. null -> s // We ignore the `null` event by returning current State/s.
 Only the View that can handle `null` event can be combined (Monoid) with other Views.

         }